 Be greeted by rich brown leathers, hues of deep blue and warm timber accents, Quince’s stunning mid-century decor and flair for delicious cuisine and cocktails will have you coming back for more, time and time again.
 The main dining room is bordered by a large wooden-top kitchen counter, where you can watch Chef Charlie Jones and his crew hard at work in the kitchen at the two wood-fire ovens.
 Crowd favourites include; Hummus and Merguez accompanied by naan bread, pickled chilli and dukkah; BBQ Baby Octopus accompanied by artichoke and paprika butter; Black Truffle Chicken Liver Parfait with mandarin jelly, nut brittle and sourdough; and last but not least the Wood Roasted Coquelet with baby potatoes, roasted vegetables and chicken jus.
 We’re drooling already!

-Salivate over the menu at Quince here, one of the best restaurants in Bangkok.
+Salivate over the menu at Suhring here, one of the best restaurants in Bangkok.

 Situated in the middle of Bangkok’s historical quarter amongst attractions such as the Grand Palace, Wat Pho, and Flower Market, Supanniga X Roots serve authentic Thai cuisine in the heart of town.
 Indulge in dishes which are inspired by Trat and Khon Kaen culture, formulated with top-notch produce to create light savoury bites and punchy mains.
 Fancy something sweet?
 Supanniga recently collaborated with famed roasting house, Roots Coffee, who specialise in Thai-inspired cakes and ice-creams to fix any sweet cravings.
 This joint venture is a big hit, completed by an unparalleled riverside location for guests to enjoy an unforgettable dining experience.

-Salivate over the menu at Supanniga X Roots here, one of the best restaurants in Bangkok.
+Salivate over the menu at Vertigo here, one of the best restaurants in Bangkok.

-Did you love our guide to The Best Restaurants in Bangkok?
+We hope you loved our curation of The Best Restaurants in Bangkok.